 • Building stronger systems that create improved responses to violence through effective laws and policies

 CSVANW provides annual briefings to tribal leaders and decision makers on the status of violence against Native women and children through sharing data and centering the experiences, strengths and needs of survivors of violence.
 We work to ensure our communities have the data and recommendations for public safety, services and support so that they can make the best-informed decisions for their communities.
-CSVANW diligently works to create, shape, influence, and enhance policy that impacts survivors, their families, and our communities.
+The Coalition diligently works to create, shape, influence, and enhance policy that impacts survivors, their families, and our communities.

 CSVANW Policy Tracker (Local and Federal)